Manual

 Compression Style

-• Clean: feedforward design with exponential decayed attack/release stages, which offers transparent, precise dynamic control.
+• Clean: feedforward design with exponentially decayed attack/release stages, which offers transparent, precise dynamic control.

-• Classic: feedback design with exponential decayed attack/release stages, which offers smooth, glued dynamic control
+• Classic: feedback design with exponentially decayed attack/release stages, which offers smooth, glued dynamic control

 • Optical: feedforward design with linear decayed attack/release, which offers smooth, precise dynamic control